 There are three common types of anchor tenants, including grocery store anchor tenants, retail anchor tenants, and new types of anchor tenants.
 Each is described below with examples.

 1. Grocery Store Anchor Tenants

 Common grocery store anchor tenants include companies like Whole Foods, Kroger, Safeway, Trader Joes, Walmart, Albertsons, or Acme.
 These are the types of commercial properties that we specialize in at FNRP.

 Retail anchor tenants, such as in a retail shopping mall, are big, well-known department stores like Nordstrom, Neiman Marcus, Macy’s or Bloomingdales.

 In recent years, successful retail centers have been able to lease large amounts of space to key tenants in the do-it-yourself (DIY) retail sector as well as by drawing some large department stores away from traditional shopping malls.

 In the last ten years, there has been opportunity for prospective tenants to lease large amounts of space away from shopping malls because the downfall of Sears left plenty of available space nationwide.
-Many Sears stores were in shopping malls, but many were in standalone centers that have been released to up-and-coming anchor stores where management might be unsure about leasing space in shopping malls.
+Many Sears stores were in shopping malls, but many were in standalone centers that have been released to up-and-coming anchor tenants where management might be unsure about leasing space in shopping malls.

-Why Anchor Tenants Are Important in Commercial Real Estate Investing
+Why Are Anchor Tenants Important in Commercial Real Estate Investing?

 The anchor tenant brings stability to the property because they typically sign long term leases that account for a large percentage of the property’s rental income.